 Top 5 Things to do in Oxford

-Named after John Radcliffe after he left large amounts of land to Oxford University, Radcliffe Square sits in the centre of the city.
+The number one landmark in any guide to Oxford and named after John Radcliffe after he left large amounts of land to Oxford University, Radcliffe Square sits in the centre of the city.

 A combination of cobblestone and grass surrounds the iconic Radcliffe Camera, with the University Church of St Mary the Virgin and a historic library also located in the area.

 Punting on the River Cherwell